Admissions and Financial Aid Staff Directory

 Senior Director for Admissions Programs

 Dr. Samuel Riley earned his masters and doctoral degrees from The University of Texas at Austin College of Education.
 Prior to his career in law school admissions, Dr. Riley was a financial aid administrator at UT Austin and a financial aid counselor at the School of Law.
 Before assuming his current position, he supervised the loans and scholarships department for the entire UT Austin campus.
 Dr. Riley has served in several different positions within the law school community including, in 2015 and 2018, as the Interim Assistant Dean of Admissions and Financial Aid at the School of Law.
-Outside the law school, Dr. Riley has served as the Mentoring Committee Chair for the Minority Network for Law School Admissions Professionals and the following committees for the Law School Admissions Council (LSAC): the National Recruitment Work Group; the New Admission Personnel and Faculty Members Workshop (faculty member); and the DiscoverLaw.org PLUS Subcommittee.
-Dr. Riley is currently serving on the LSAC Finance and Legal Affairs Committee.
+Outside the law school, Dr. Riley has served as the Mentoring Committee Chair for the Minority Network for Law School Admissions Professionals and the following committees for the Law School Admissions Council (LSAC): the National Recruitment Work Group (two terms); the New Admission Personnel and Faculty Members Workshop (faculty member); the DiscoverLaw.org PLUS Subcommittee; and the Finance and Legal Affairs Committee.